 Four NBN providers are now reporting typical evening speeds of 100Mbps of their NBN 100 plans: SpinTel, Superloop, Optus, and Telstra.
 This means you should never encounter congestion, no matter what the time.

-Optus is next at $85 per month for your first six months, and $95 per month thereafter.
-Just be aware this plan attracts a $99 setup fee, and you’ll also have to deal with a modem fee if you leave within your first 36 months.
+Optus is next at $89 per month for your first six months and $99 per month thereafter.
+Just be aware that you’ll also have to deal with a modem fee if you leave within your first 36 months.
 This works out to be $7 per month for each month remaining in your three-year term.

 Aussie Broadband sits in second place with typical evening speeds of 99Mbps, but at just 1Mbps less than the aforementioned providers, it’s unlikely to make any significant difference.